Parts of Energy demand/Description

 Model description of Energy demand

-In the generic module, demand for final energy is calculated for each region (R), sector (S) and energy form (F, heat or electricity) according to:
+The generic formulation calculates total demand for final energy for each region (R), sector (S) and energy form (F, heat or electricity) according to:

 Equation 1, in which: